-Management's Discussion and Analysis For the year ended December 31, 2021 and 2020 (Expressed in Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis For the three-month periods ended March 31, 2022 and 2021 (Expressed in Canadian dollars, unless otherwise noted)

 This list is not exhaustive of the factors that may affect our forward-looking statements.
 Reference should also be made to factors described under "Risk Factors" in UEX's latest Annual Information Form filed on www.sedar.com.
 Should one or more of these risks and uncertainties materialize, or should underlying assumptions prove incorrect, actual results may vary materially from those described in the forward-looking statements.
 UEX's forward-looking statements are based on beliefs, expectations and opinions of management on the date the statements are made.
 For the reasons set forth above, investors should not place undue reliance on forward-looking statements.